 | Perplexity (sonar-pro) | ~$0.012 | Flat per query, sonar model | 2–3× over raw token cost |

-Important caveat: prices on bundled APIs can change without notice, and the underlying LLM choice is opaque.
-With BYOK, you see the model name and the per-token rate.
+Important caveat: prices on bundled APIs can change without notice, and the underlying LLM choice is opaque. fastCRW's managed answer leg is priced in credits against your plan's published rate, with a capped worst case per request.

 Citation Quality — Same Query, Four APIs